followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/chunkSize.md

 <!--/shortDescription-->

 <!--fullDescription-->
 Set this option to a positive value to enable chunk upload.
 The widget should be configured as described in the [Chunk Upload](/Documentation/Guide/Widgets/FileUploader/Upload_Files/Client-Side_Settings/#Chunk_Upload) article.
-When chunk upload is enabled, the **FileUploader** sends several [multipart/form-data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4) requests with information about the file and chunk.
+When chunk upload is enabled, the **FileUploader** sends several <a href="https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4" target="_blank">multipart/form-data</a> requests with information about the file and chunk.
 The *"chunkMetadata"* parameter contains chunk details as a JSON object of the following structure:

     {
         "FileGuid": string,